saveourtool/sarif-utils/README.md

 * A `fix object` represents a proposed fix for the problem, indicated by tool.\
 It specifies a set of artifacts to modify.
 For each artifact, it specifies regions to remove, and provides new content to insert.
-* `Fix-Patches`, in its turn will parse such sections, create copy of target files, which are presented in `SARIF`, and automatically apply fixes to these copies.
+* `Fix-Patches`, in its turn, will parse such sections, create copy of target files, which are presented in `SARIF`, and automatically apply fixes to these copies.

 The result output will contain the list of paths to the copies of provided target files with applied fixes.